Eric-qi/DiT-IC/ReadMe.md

 # 📊 Checkpoints and Performance
 We provide scalable model configurations by adjusting the **VAE/DiT LoRA ranks**.

-Higher ranks generally lead to better reconstruction quality.
+We provide four operating points (`quality=1,2,3,4`, corresponding to λ ∈ [2⁴, 2⁻²]), which achieve approximate bitrates of 0.009, 0.044, 0.081, and 0.100 bpp on the Kodak dataset, respectively.

 👉 **Download Models**: [HuggingFace - DiT-IC Rank64/128 Checkpoints](https://huggingface.co/JunqiShi/DiT-IC)